-Some parties may have got a minority interested in the EU elections - but you could hardly call their supporters youthful.
 Not everyone thinks that social media will be democracy’s panacea though.
 Michael Sani, the managing director of Bite the Ballot, said that although initiatives likes Facebook’s “I’m a Voter” button were “undoubtedly positive” they didn’t address the whole issue.

 “It doesn’t rectify the core problem, which is a lack of engagement and education in school,” Sani told The Independent.
 “It’s such a huge black hole in this country, where people just aren’t educated and that initial spark isn’t created from a young age.”

 There’s also the criticism that although social networks like Facebook allow users to share messages about their political alignment, they might also shut down debate by tailoring the content that users see to keep them happy and clicking.

 This argument – the so-called ‘Filter Bubble’ proposed by Eli Pariser in 2011 – applies to all of the web, and refers to how site’s algorithms tend to resurface content that they know the user likes, leading, in Pariser’s assessment, to “a world constructed from the familiar is a world in which there’s nothing to learn.”